Generic Name: Cetirizine hydrochloride

 Dosage Form: oral syrup

 Cetirizine hydrochloride is an orally active and selective H1-receptor antagonist.
-The chemical name is (±)-[2-[4-[(4-chlorophenyl)phenylmethyl]-1-piperazinyl]ethoxy]acetic acid, dihydrochloride.
-Cetirizine hydrochloride is a racemic compound and its structural formula is:
+The chemical name is (±) - [2-[4-[(4-chlorophenyl)phenylmethyl] -1-piperazinyl] ethoxy]acetic acid, dihydrochloride.
+Cetirizine hydrochloride is a racemic compound with an empirical formula of C21H25ClN2O3•2HCl.
+The molecular weight is 461.82 and the chemical structure is shown below:

 Cetirizine - Clinical Pharmacology

-The mean plasma protein binding of Cetirizine is 93%, independent of concentration in the range of 25 to 1000 ng/mL, which includes the therapeutic plasma levels observed.
+Distribution: The mean plasma protein binding of Cetirizine is 93%, independent of concentration in the range of 25-1000 ng/mL, which includes the therapeutic plasma levels observed.

 Pharmacokinetic interaction studies with Cetirizine in adults were conducted with pseudoephedrine, antipyrine, ketoconazole, erythromycin and azithromycin.
 No interactions were observed.
 In a multiple dose study of theophylline (400 mg once daily for 3 days) and Cetirizine (20 mg once daily for 3 days), a 16% decrease in the clearance of Cetirizine was observed.
 The disposition of theophylline was not altered by concomitant Cetirizine administration.